webpack/webpack.js.org/src/content/configuration/dev-server.md

 webpack-dev-server --inline=false
 ```

-T> Inline mode is recommended for Hot Module Replacement as it includes an HMR trigger from the websocket.
+T> Inline mode is recommended for Hot Module Replacement as it includes an HMR trigger from the WebSocket.
 Polling mode can be used as an alternative, but requires an additional entry point, `'webpack/hot/poll?1000'`.

 ## `devServer.lazy` 🔑